Licensed Q Arabica Grader, M.A. Journalism

 The Hario Skerton is one of the most iconic hand grinders out there.
-For many years it was one of the only better options in the budget range.
+For several years, it was one of the main better choices in the spending range.
 It wasn’t a magnificent grinder though.

 Recently Hario has released a new and improved version: The so-called Hario Skerton ‘Pro’.

-I have had the grinder for a while, so I have had plenty of time to get familiar with the small tweaks and upgrades to the old model.
+I have had the grinder for some time, so I have had a lot of time to get acquainted with the little changes and moves up to the old model.

 In this review, I will go through all the small details and tell you how the ‘Pro’ is different from the original, and of course also take a close look at the grind.